saltkid/tbg/README.md

 Since there can only be one server on port `9545`, servers spawned from other `pwsh` instances will fail and will not overlap with the first one that spawed.
 This means that as long as one `pwsh` instance exists, a **tbg** server for the `pwsh` profile to change background images will exist.
-Keybinds will continue to work as well.

 In the following section, I'll give examples on how to:
 1. start tbg server in the background on each shell instance